 Earlier in 2016, I worked on the Digital Marketplace.
 We launched a new way for the public sector to find what it needs to buy for its digital projects.
 When we launched the minimum viable product (MVP), users needed to complete some steps outside the Digital Marketplace.
 This meant we needed to write a collection of 17 guides, in less than 3 months, to make sure buyers knew how to do the right things at the right time.
 Content lead Roz Strachan explained more about how we wrote content as a team.

-We’re running training sessions on how to pair write for people within UK government departments and agencies.
-To find out more, email
+We used to run training sessions on how to pair write for people within UK government departments and agencies, but this is no longer the case.